-Bankruptcy and insolvency issues -- whether they arise in connection with the initial documentation of a loan, the purchase or sale of assets, as a component of business or corporate restructuring or as a defensive measure to the collection of indebtedness or enforcement of remedies in defaulted credit relationships -- present complex legal and practical issues requiring thoughtful, informed analysis and well-formulated strategic planning.
+Bankruptcy and insolvency issues — whether they arise in connection with the initial documentation of a loan, the purchase or sale of assets, as a component of business or corporate restructuring or as a defensive measure to the collection of indebtedness or enforcement of remedies in defaulted credit relationships — present complex legal and practical issues requiring thoughtful, informed analysis and well-formulated strategic planning.
 Decisions must be made and implemented quickly to protect the interests of clients grappling with unexpected hurdles in their business plans.
 The current tightening of credit and shrinkage of available equity have created a fertile ground for the growth of insolvency issues in unprecedented numbers.
-The Bankruptcy and Restructuring group provides experienced and capable assistance to clients and offers a bridge across the turbulent waters of insolvency to a firmer and more stable financial ground.
+Maynard Cooper’s Bankruptcy and Restructuring Practice has earned the distinction as a Leading Practice by Chambers USA: America’s Leading Lawyers for Business.
+Our attorneys provide experienced and capable assistance to clients and offer a bridge across the turbulent waters of insolvency to a firmer and more stable financial ground.

 Maynard Cooper’s Bankruptcy and Restructuring group primarily represents creditors (including banks, special servicers and other secured lenders, trade creditors, judgment creditors and creditors’ committees) in bankruptcy matters and work-out situations.
 Further, the Bankruptcy and Restructuring group has significant experience representing private equity funds and other distressed debt and real estate investors in loan workouts, foreclosures, receiverships, deficiency suits, and Chapter 11 bankruptcy proceedings, both with respect to traditional commercial mortgages and CMBS loans.
 The firm also represents borrowers in debt restructurings and workouts, and debtors in complex bankruptcy and insolvency proceedings on a select basis.
 Our bankruptcy practitioners have extensive experience before bankruptcy judges throughout Alabama.
 However, our practice routinely includes representation of clients in proceedings in Delaware, New York, Georgia, Florida, Tennessee, Mississippi and other national venues.
 Similarly, the firm represents creditors in bankruptcy proceedings and workout situations across a wide expanse of industries: single-asset real estate holdings, multi-family housing, hotels, manufacturing concerns (including addressing the interplay between environmental and bankruptcy law), hospitals, nursing homes, assisted living facilities and home health care companies (including licensure and regulatory issues); accounts receivable and inventory financing, and retail operations, among others.
 In any engagement, our attorneys protect the interests of our client in every aspect of the representation, whether through negotiation, documentation, litigation or general advocacy.